Swantosaurus/AnimatedWebPDecoder/README.md

+## Added support for coil 2.6.0 in this version
 # Introduction

 An implementation of [Coil](https://github.com/coil-kt/coil)'s `Decoder` to support animated WebP on Android of which sdk version is less than 28.
 It depends on _libwebp_ as a native library.